Let to Buy Mortgages

 • TSB

-Let to Buy mortgage deposits works two-fold, as a Let to Buy mortgage is effectively two transactions.
+Let to buy mortgage deposits works two-fold, as a let to buy mortgage is effectively two transactions.
 For the ‘Let’ part of your transaction you will usually require 25% of your property.
 This will need to be after any money has been taken out for a deposit for your onward purchase.
 Some lenders may require less.

 For the ‘To Buy’ part of the transaction, the deposit can be as little as 5%.
 However, most lenders will require 10% deposit or more.
 Lender’s requirements and lending criteria are ever evolving.

-Our Let to Buy mortgage brokers pride themselves on staying up to date with all the latest changes.
+Our let to buy mortgage brokers pride themselves on staying up to date with all the latest changes.
 So, feel free to get in touch if you’re looking to investigate your options.

 How much rental income you can achieve will very much determine how much you can borrow.
 As a rule of thumb, the maximum you may be able to borrow is 75% of the value of your property.
 There may be the odd lender that is willing to increase that, so you can borrow up to 80% of the value of the property.